At the height of their society, the Usaili territories covered much of the southern parts of Gepaul.

 “Good enough,” Miska said.
 Her voice was tense, with a fluid sound that almost sang.

 Miska rolled her eyes.

-Linsan caught sight of Miska’s hands.
+Linsan caught sight of Miska's hands.
 Like her cousin and Old Gab, she had intricate designs tattooed along her limbs reaching out from her sleeves and down to just shy of her elbows.
 The ink was shades of blue, green, and reds with plenty of flowers, leaves, and bare branches of winter.
 The material of her shirt, above where the corset bound her, gave a hint that there were more tattoos along her sternum and belly.

 Linsan took a deep breath.
 Her mother had taught her enough to know that saying someone's name right was important.
 She cleared her throat.
 “Miska atoi Strali?”

 Cal chuckled.
 “Almost, Music Girl!
-Just shorten the final ‘a’ and ‘i’ and you’ll be good.
+Just shorten the final ‘a’ and ‘i’ and you'll be good.
 If you want to be formal, throw that ‘pin’ in there but we'll forgive you if you miss it.”

-After a few more attempts, Cal declared that she had it right.
+After a few more attempts and ignoring his cousin, Cal declared that Linsan had it right.